 Beacon Hill Park was set aside as parkland by Governor Sir James Douglas before 1858.

 The park is a historical treasure and one of the last refuges in Greater Victoria for some of the area's most delicate and endangered native plants and ecosystems.
 The Garry Oak tree and the Garry Oak meadow are two prime examples of the plants and ecosystems that the Friends of Beacon Hill Park Society are actively trying to preserve.

-The 27th Annual Camas Day was held on Sun Apr 22, 2018.
-Click Camas Day 2018 to see the schedule.
+The 28th Annual Camas Day will be held on Sun Apr 14, 2019.
+As always, we will have a varied slate of popular walks.
+Click Camas Day 2019 to see the schedule.
 Of course, Beacon Hill Park is enjoyable to visit every day of the year.

 Annual General Meeting

-Our Annual General Meeting will be held on Sunday December 16, 2018 at 1:00 pm at Cook Street Village Activity Centre, 380 Cook Street.
-The meeting will be held in the Games Room.
+Our Annual General Meeting was held on Sunday December 16, 2018 at 1:00 pm at Cook Street Village Activity Centre, 380 Cook Street.
+The meeting was held in the Games Room.
 For more details, call 250-380-5023.